This section discusses the management of pain related to the treatment of early and locally advanced breast cancer.

 Find information on the management of pain related to metastatic breast cancer.

-The goal of pain management is to give the most pain control with the least amount of therapy (to limit side effects).
+The goal of pain management is to decrease pain to a level that’s tolerable for you.
+Everyone experiences pain differently.
+Treatment for pain tries to give the most pain control with the least amount of medication (to limit side effects).

 Pain control is always important.
-Throughout your care, never hesitate to let your health care provider know about any pain or discomfort you have.
+Throughout your care, let your health care provider know about any pain or discomfort you have.

 Pain is not the same for everyone.
 People who have similar treatments can react differently, with some feeling more pain than others.

-You should never think pain is simply a part of your treatment and that you should be strong and endure it.
+Don't think pain is simply a part of your treatment and you need to be strong and endure it.

 Even when pain is mild, it can interfere with your daily life and make other side effects, such as fatigue, seem worse.